IntelliTect/Coalesce/docs/pages/modeling/model-components/data-sources.rst

     :csharp:`TransformResults`
         Allows for transformation of a result set after the query has been evaluated.
         This will be called for both lists of items and for single items.
-This can be used for things like populating non-mapped properties on a model
+This can be used for things like populating non-mapped properties on a model.
+This method is only called immediately before mapping to a DTO - if the data source is serving data without mapping (e.g. when invoked by :ref:`CustomBehaviors`) to a DTO, this will not be called..

         .. warning::